-In all cases, the Patient Demographics Supplier receives a Patient Demographics Query or Patient Demographics and Visit Query request from the Patient Demographics Consumer, and returns demographics (and, where appropriate, visit) information from the single domain that is associated with the application to which the query message is sent.
-Identifier information may be returned from multiple or single domains; see the "Using Patient Data Query (PDQ) in a Multi-Domain Environment" section (ITI TF-2: Appendix M) for a discussion of the architectural issues involved.
+In all cases, the Patient Demographics Supplier receives a Patient Demographics Query or Patient Demographics and Visit Query request from the Patient Demographics Consumer, and returns demographics (and, where appropriate, visit) information from the single domain that is associated

-Use Case 1: Patient Information Entering at Bedside
+- 1380 demographics (and, where appropriate, visit) information from the single domain that is associated with the application to which the query message is sent.
+Identifier information may be returned from multiple or single domains; see the "Using Patient Data Query (PDQ) in a Multi-Domain Environment" section (ITI TF-2x: Appendix M) for a discussion of the architectural issues involved. - 1385 Use Case 1: Patient Information Entering at Bedside